 - Casa da Música (Porto), in 2004

-Being hand-made according to the same procedures used in past centuries, the Viúva Lamego tiles have characteristics such as the uneven surface, almost regular contour and relatively inaccurate dimensions.
-The high specialization of Viúva Lamego in hand-painting ensures an unique quality of execution, both in the reproduction of traditional Portuguese tiles and in the implementation of projects in Architecture or in the artistic creation.
+Viúva Lamego continues to manufacture handmade tiles with the same procedures used in past centuries, which allows Viúva Lamego tiles to have specific characteristics such as the uneven surface, a contour that is not totally almost regular and relatively inaccurate dimensions, which continue to allow our tiles to have the same character throughout times.
+The high specialization of Viúva Lamego in hand-painting ensures a unique quality of execution, both in the reproduction of traditional Portuguese tiles and implementation of projects in Architecture and also in the execution of artists’ works.